CTP Insurance SA

 The Lifetime Support Scheme (LSS) is for people who suffer serious lifelong disabilities in car accidents.
 The Lifetime Support Authority (LSA) runs the scheme and funds it with an LSS levy on registration.

 Vehicle owners in SA pay their CTP insurance as part of the registration fee.

-Until July 2016, the SA government provided CTP.
-The government has now licensed 4 private insurers to offer CTP insurance SA:
+Before July 2016, the SA government provided CTP.
+After that the government licensed four private insurers to offer CTP insurance in SA:

-The government heavily regulates CTP insurance because private insurers, rather than the SA government, now provide this compulsory public scheme.
+The CTP Regulator took over from the Motor Accidents Commission (MAC) in July 2016.
+It regulates CTP insurance because private insurers, rather than the SA government, provide this compulsory public scheme.
+It will:

-Finally, please contact the regulator with any concerns or questions about SA CTP insurance.
+Finally, vehicle owners can contact the Regulator with any concerns or questions about SA CTP insurance.

 Visit: Level 8, Wakefield House, 30 Wakefield Street, Adelaide SA 5000